folutade/KnowThatYouAnointed/content/posts/the-party.md

   **Pay us like you owe us for all the years that you hoed us**
   We can talk, but money talks, so talk more bucks

-* More recently in Migos's 2017 track, “T-Shirt” from their album “Culture”, Migos member, Quavo, referenced those lines from “Izzo” while discussing how "vultures" will "bite", which is slang for stealing.
+* More recently, in Migos's 2017 track “T-Shirt” from their album *Culture*, Migos member Quavo referenced those lines from “Izzo” while discussing how "vultures" will "bite," which is slang for stealing.

-  * Do it for the culture (Culture)
+  * ***Do it for the culture (Culture)
-  They gon' bite like vultures (Vultures)
+  They gon' bite like vultures (Vultures)***

-* The carnivores that Kendrick mention here thus seem to be culture vultures who will eat artists for a snack.
-Kendrick specifically mentions that the carnivores will "eat your face", which conveys the idea that cultures vultures seek to erase an artist's identity along with any associate or credit that the artist would have to their work.
+* The carnivores that Kendrick mentions here thus seem to be culture vultures who will eat artists for a snack.
+Kendrick specifically mentions that the carnivores will "eat your face," which conveys the idea that culture vultures seek to erase an artist's identity along with any association or credit that the artist would have for their work.

-* In the phrase “bred with carnivores”, the word "bred" primarily refers to the reproduction of vulture from one generation to the next.
-However, "bred" is also a double entendre for the food item “bread” which connects to the idea of vulture eating.
-This line then turns into a triple entendre when we realize that “bread” is also slang for “money” which would indicate that the "corporate guys" from the entertainment industry are eating up all the money that rightfully belongs to the artist.
+* In the phrase “bred with carnivores,” the word "bred" primarily refers to the reproduction of vultures from one generation to the next.
+However, "bred" is also a double entendre for the food item “bread,” which connects to the idea of vultures eating.
+This line then turns into a triple entendre when we realize that “bread” is also slang for “money,” indicating that the "corporate guys" from the entertainment industry are eating up all the money that rightfully belongs to the artist.

-* By saying "Say hello to your future fate", Kendrick seems to be asserting that getting eaten and erased by culture vultures is guaranteed to be the fate of any artist who remains trapped in the grip of the entertainment industry for any substatial amount of time.
+* By saying "Say hello to your future fate," Kendrick seems to be asserting that getting eaten and erased by culture vultures is guaranteed to be the fate of any artist who remains trapped in the grip of the entertainment industry for any substantial amount of time.

 {{< /details >}}